 Franklin D. Roosevelt on the Dime

-The likeness of Franklin D. Roosevelt, our 32nd president, replaced the image of Lady Liberty on the 10-cent coin in 1946.
-That was a year after FDR died.
+The likeness of Franklin D. Roosevelt, our 32nd president, replaced the image of Lady Liberty on the 10-cent coin in 1946, the year after Roosevelt’s death.

-FDR served the U.S. during two of our toughest times, the Great Depression and World War II.
+FDR served in the Oval Office during two of our toughest periods: the Great Depression and World War II.
 Accomplishments during his tenure include the New Deal, a series of government reforms designed to help pull the U.S. out of the Great Depression.
-A key component of the New Deal was the Social Security program.
+A key component of the New Deal was the creation of our nation’s Social Security program.

 The artist responsible for the image of FDR on the front of the dime remains a source of controversy.
-Some credit John Sinnock, the U.S. Mint’s chief engraver from 1925 to 1947.
-Others credit sculptor Selma Burke.
+Officially, the design was the world of John Sinnock, the U.S. Mint’s chief engraver from 1925 to 1947.
+However, a plaque of similar design sculpted by Selma Burke was unveiled in 1945 in the Recorder of Deeds Building in Washington.
+Until her death in 1994, Burke argued that the dime was based on her work—a position that became shared by numismatists, politicians, and even Roosevelt’s son James.

 George Washington on the Quarter-Dollar